 Singaporeans may stay up to a maximum of 90 days in South Africa without a visa.
 However, this does not necessarily mean that travellers will be issued with a full 90-day short-term permit on arrival, as the actual duration issued by immigration officials will depend on factors such as the purpose of visit.
 As visa requirements often change at short notice, we advise you to contact your travel agency, or the High Commission of South Africa in Singapore for up-to-date information.
 There should be at least six months' validity on your passport on the expected date of departure from South Africa.

-South Africa has strict entry regulations for minors (i.e. those under 18 years) to prevent child trafficking.
-Any minor travelling with one parent or without his/her parents into South Africa will need to bring along certain documentation for entry into South Africa.
-Please contact the High Commission of South Africa in Singapore for more details and refer to
+South Africa has strict entry regulations for minors (i.e. those under 18 years of age) to prevent child trafficking.
+Any minor travelling with one parent or without his/her parents provide certain documentation for entry into South Africa.
+Please contact the High Commission of South Africa in Singapore for more details.

 When travelling in private cars, keep your bags and valuables in the boot and out of sight to avoid “smash and grab” robbery attempts when the car slows down or stops.

 Travelling on roads and highways is generally safe.
 When self-driving, Singaporeans should stick to major roads, check routes in advance and not solely rely on GPS (which tends to select the shortest routes including unpaved and unlit tracks), avoid stopping on highways, be prepared for breakdowns, and pay heed to natural hazards such as animals, fog and flash floods, especially at night.
 When locking the car by remote control, physically double-check that doors are locked; robbers are known to use anti-jamming devices to foil the remote locking.